flutter-news-app-full-source-code/.github/profile/README.md

 # 🚀 The fast track to a fully-featured, full-stack news app.

 The Headlines Toolkit provides a comprehensive, source-available foundation for building robust and feature-rich news applications.
-This full-stack solution includes a Flutter mobile app, a web-based management dashboard, a scalable backend, and reusable packages to streamline development.
+This full-stack solution includes a Flutter mobile app, a web-based management dashboard and reusable packages to streamline development.

 ## ⚖️ Licensing